jusjag/certificates/README.md

 <b>Datacamp certified Associate Data Analyst / October 2023</b><br>
 #1 Data Analysis certification by Forbes!<br>
 The certification required not only to pass timed theoritical exam, but also submit written report showing technical skills to clean data, build appropiate visializations and answer business problems.<br>
+<i>'To get certified as a Data Analyst Associate, this candidate had to demonstrate that they have the knowledge, skills, and abilities to succeed at the entry level in this role.'</i> - see more details at <a href="https://www.datacamp.com/certificate/DAA0019289008590">DataCamp.</a><br><br>
 <img src="https://github.com/jusjag/certificates/blob/main/Datacamp_DA.png?raw=true" width="500">
 <br><br>
 <b>IBM Skillsbud - Data Fundamentals / May 2023</b><br>
 Self-paced online course (~7 hours).<br>
-Knowledge check: yes, theory tests after each chapter.<br>
 <i>'This credential earner demonstrates knowledge of data analytics concepts, methodologies and applications of data science, and the tools and programming languages used in the data ecosystem.
 The individual has a conceptual understanding of how to clean, refine, and visualize data using IBM Watson Studio.
 The earner is aware of the job outlook in data and is familiar with the skills required for success in various roles in the domain.'</i><br><br>
 <img src="https://github.com/jusjag/certificates/blob/main/IBM_data_fundamentals.png?raw=true" width="500">

 ## MS Excel
 <b>Microsoft & Coursera: Preparing Data for Analysis with Microsoft Excel / October 2023</b><br>
-A part of the Microsoft Power BI Data Analyst Professional Certificate learning path.<br>
+A part of the Microsoft Power BI Data Analyst Professional Certificate learning path.
+Covering Excel fundamentals, formulas and functions.
+For me it was quite challenging, because I was very used to polish version and syntax :) // See more at <a href="https://www.coursera.org/learn/preparing-data-for-analysis-with-microsoft-excel?specialization=microsoft-power-bi-data-analyst">Coursera</a>.<br><br>
 <img src="https://github.com/jusjag/certificates/blob/main/MS-PreparingDataExcel.png" width="500">

 ## Power Query
 <b>Microsoft & Coursera: Extract, Transform and Load Data in Power BI / October 2023</b><br>
-A part of the Microsoft Power BI Data Analyst Professional Certificate learning path.<br>
-Despite having "Power BI"in its name, the course focused mainly on using Power Query, setting data sources, transforming and cleaning data, identifying anomalies and more.<br>
+A part of the Microsoft Power BI Data Analyst Professional Certificate learning path.
+Despite having "Power BI" in its name, the course focused mainly on using Power Query, setting data sources, transforming and cleaning data, identifying anomalies and more. // See more at <a href="https://www.coursera.org/learn/extract-transform-and-load-data-in-power-bi?specialization=microsoft-power-bi-data-analyst">Coursera</a>.<br><br>
 <img src="https://github.com/jusjag/certificates/blob/main/MS-ETL.png" width="500">
 <br><br>
 <b>Polish entrepreneurship foundation / June-July 2023</b><br>